ACQUISITIONS AND RECENT TRANSACTIONS

 NOTE 4.
 ACQUISITIONS AND RECENT TRANSACTIONS

-During the three months ending March 31, 2015, we completed or entered into the following transactions:
+During the six months ending June 30, 2014, we completed or entered into the following transactions:

-On January 30, 2015, we repaid $2.0 million in principal on our current senior secured credit facility, consisting of a term loan of $300.0 million (Term Loan B) and paid interest due as of that date.
-We recorded a $15,000 pre-tax loss on the early retirement of long-term debt related to the unamortized discount and $27,000 in bank loan fees associated with the principal repayment.
+On March 31, 2014, we repaid $2.3 million in principal on our current senior secured credit facility, consisting of a term loan of $300.0 million (“Term Loan B”).
+We recorded an $8,000 pre-tax loss on the early retirement of long-term debt related to the unamortized discount.

-On March 27, 2015, we completed the acquisition of radio station WDYZ-AM in Orlando, Florida for $1.3 million in cash.
-We began operating this station under an APA as of December 10, 2014.
-The accompanying condensed consolidated statements of operations reflect the operating results of this entity as of the APA date within the broadcast operating segment.
-We recorded goodwill of $3,200 associated with the going concern value of this radio station.
+On May 6, 2014, we completed the acquisition of WRTH-FM (formerly WOLT-FM) in Greenville, South Carolina for $1.1 million in cash.
+We began operating this station under an LMA as of February 28, 2014.
+The accompanying Condensed Consolidated Statements of Operations reflect the operating results of this entity as of the LMA date.
+We recorded goodwill of $6,400 associated with the excess value of this entity attributable to the existing tower site and the audience reach obtained.

-A summary of our business acquisitions and asset purchases for the three months ended March 31, 2015, none of which were individually or in the aggregate material to our Condensed Consolidated financial position as of the respective date of acquisition, is as follows:
+A summary of our business acquisitions and asset purchases for the six months ended June 30, 2014, none of which were individually or in the aggregate material to our Condensed Consolidated financial position as of the respective date of acquisition, is as follows:

-The operating results of our business acquisitions and asset purchases are included in our consolidated results of operations from their respective closing date or the date that we began operating them under an LMA or TBA.
-Under the acquisition method of accounting as specified in FASB ASC Topic 805, Business Combinations, the total acquisition consideration is allocated to the assets acquired and liabilities assumed based on their estimated fair values as of the date of the transaction.
+The results of operations of the acquisitions are included in our consolidated results of operations from their respective dates of acquisition date, LMA date, or launch of programming date as applicable.
+Under the acquisition method of accounting as specified in FASB ASC Topic 805 Business Combinations, the total acquisition consideration is allocated to the assets acquired and liabilities assumed based on their estimated fair values as of the date of the transaction.

 Estimates of the fair value include discounted estimated cash flows to be generated by the assets and their expected useful lives based on historical experience, market trends and any synergies believed to be achieved from the acquisition.
 Acquisitions may include contingent consideration, the fair value of which is estimated as of the acquisition date as the present value of the expected contingent payments as determined using weighted probabilities of the payment amounts.
 We may retain a third-party appraiser to estimate the fair value of the acquired net assets as of the acquisition date.
 As part of the valuation and appraisal process, the third-party appraiser prepares a report assigning estimated fair values to the various asset categories in our financial statements.
 These fair value estimates are subjective in nature and require careful consideration and judgment.
 Management reviews the third party reports for reasonableness of the assigned values.
 We believe that these valuations and analysis provide appropriate estimates of the fair value for net assets acquired.

-Property and equipment are recorded at the estimated fair value and depreciated on a straight-line basis over their estimated useful lives.
+Property, plant and equipment are recorded at the estimated fair value and depreciated on a straight-line basis over their estimated useful lives.
 Finite-lived intangible assets are recorded at their estimated fair value and amortized on a straight-line basis over their estimated useful lives.
 Goodwill, which represents the organizational systems and procedures in place to ensure the effective operation of the entity, may also be recorded and tested for impairment.
 Costs associated with acquisitions, such as consulting and legal fees are expensed as incurred in corporate operating expenses.
-We recognized costs associated with acquisitions of $0.1 million during the three month period ending March 31, 2015 compared to $0.2 million during the same period of the prior year, which are included in unallocated corporate expenses in the accompanying condensed consolidated statements of operations.

-The total acquisition consideration is equal to the sum of all cash payments, the fair value of any deferred payments and promissory notes, and the present value of any estimated contingent earn-out consideration.
+The total acquisition consideration is equal to the sum of all cash payments, the fair value of any deferred payments and promissory notes and the present value of any contingent earn-out consideration.
 We estimate the fair value of contingent earn-out consideration using a probability-weighted discounted cash flow model.
 The fair value measurement is based on significant inputs that are not observable in the market and thus represent a Level 3 measurement as defined in Note 14 -Fair Value Measurements.
-The following table summarizes the total acquisition consideration for the three months ended March 31, 2015:
+The following table summarizes the total acquisition consideration for the six months ended June 30, 2014:

 The total acquisition consideration was allocated to the net assets acquired as follows: